NerdPixel/PiQ/README.md

 ```
 # We import our data from a csv file
-# We order by sigmas
-# We capitalize the names of our subjects

 df = pd.read_csv('result_final.csv', encoding='utf-8')

+# We add a custom order for sigmas
 df['sigma'] = pd.Categorical(df['sigma'], ["4", "7", "12", "20", "original"])

+# We capitalize the names of our subjects
 df['proband'] = df['proband'].apply(lambda x: x.capitalize())